SteviLen420/Heisenberg_Uncertainty_Simulation/run_20251001_063521/Manuscript.md

 ## Abstract

 I present a minimal numerical demonstration of the Heisenberg Uncertainty Principle using Gaussian wave packets in one spatial dimension.
-By systematically varying the initial position spread, I numerically verify the reciprocal relationship between position and momentum uncertainties and confirm that their product remains bounded by the theoretical minimum of ℏ/2.
+By systematically varying the initial position spread, I numerically verify the reciprocal relationship between position and momentum uncertainties and confirm that their product at the initial time achieves the theoretical minimum of ℏ/2.
 In addition, I simulate the free time evolution of the wave packet, illustrating the spreading of the position uncertainty while the momentum distribution remains constant.
-The results highlight the role of Gaussian wave packets as minimum-uncertainty states and provide an accessible, reproducible teaching tool for quantum mechanics.
+The results highlight the role of Gaussian wave packets as minimum-uncertainty states at the initial moment and provide an accessible, reproducible teaching tool for quantum mechanics.

 **Keywords:** Heisenberg uncertainty principle, Gaussian wave packet, quantum mechanics, minimum uncertainty state, numerical simulation, pedagogical tool